How much does a website cost? Is there such a thing as a website cost blueprint?

 There are two main options for that:

 - Managed hosting — Especially for WordPress there is also so-called managed hosting.
 That means, providers don’t only give you web space but also take an active part in managing your site.
-This means automated security, updates, caching and so forth.
+This means automated security, updates, caching and so on.
 Of course, additional service makes this type of hosting more costly.
 For example, managed WordPress hosting runs about $15 – $50 per month for a single site.

 Hosted website means that someone else takes care of everything technical involved with running a site.
 You only need to care about the design, content and marketing of your website.